pcgtbruns/az_service_bus_sup/README.md

 terraform init && terraform apply`
 ```

-The resources corresponding to the definet testcase will be deployed.
+The resources corresponding to the defined testcase will be deployed.

 ## Deploying function code